yseultmasson/advanced-ml-project/README.md

 ### Classification

-In order to fine-tune the VGG16 model on our dataset, we followed the [Tensorflow tutorial on transfer learning](https://www.tensorflow.org/tutorials/images/transfer_learning).
+In order to fine-tune the VGG16 model on our dataset, we followed the [Tensorflow tutorial on transfer learning](https://www.tensorflow.org/tutorials/images/transfer_learning), and adapted it to our needs.